 \section{Conclusions}

 To summarize, this study investigated how student-groups engaged in design and science thinking while solving a prescribed ED problem.
 Given the blurry divide between design and science, we argued that thinking in terms of a `gap' would not be necessarily meaningful, at least in our context.
-This perspective was instrumental in making us think in terms of `connections, instead.
+This perspective was instrumental in making us think in terms of `connections', instead.
 By qualitatively analyzing transcribed group discussions and written reports, we aimed to address our research questions.
-Figure \ref{dsc} captures the spirit of our responses to our research questions.
-In the following sections \ref{sec:VI.A} and \ref{sec:VI.B}, we present our conclusions and reflections on \hyperref[RQ1]{RQ1} and \hyperref[RQ2]{RQ2} respectively.
+Figure~\ref{dsc} captures the essence of our responses to the research questions, which are elaborated in the following sections.
+In Sections~\ref{sec:VI.A} and \ref{sec:VI.B}, we present our conclusions and reflections on \hyperref[RQ1]{RQ1} and \hyperref[RQ2]{RQ2}, respectively.